Mike6x/dotnet-starter-kit/src/Tests/README.md

 ## Extending the Rules

-- Add new rules as additional test classes inside `Architecture.Tests`, following the existing patterns (using reflection or project file inspection).
+- Add new rules as additional test classes inside `Architecture.Tests`, following the existing patterns (using NetArchTest for type-level rules and reflection or project file inspection where appropriate).
 - Keep rules fast and deterministic; avoid environment-specific assumptions so the tests remain stable in CI.